-For the most part the hotels rooms are original castle rooms with historical touches on display; sturdy old walls, medieval style windows and wooden beams etc., but they do mix it up with modern hotel room styling in terms of some of the furniture and fabric choices, and with their modern conveniences.
+For the most part, the hotel rooms are original castle rooms with historical touches on display: sturdy old walls, medieval-style windows, wooden beams, etc. They do mix it up with modern hotel room styling in terms of some furniture and fabric choices and with modern conveniences.

 All of the rooms are doubles, of various sizes, most have gorgeous countryside views, and those that don’t still look out on the romantic old courtyard.

-It is very much old style Franconian and Bavarian fare; hearty and filling with specialities like venison (from the castle’s own estate deer outside), goose, wild boar, small game-salami sausages and venison pâté to name just a few.
+It is very much old style Franconian and Bavarian fare; hearty and filling with specialties like venison (from the castle’s own estate deer outside), goose, wild boar, small game-salami sausages, and venison pâté to name just a few.

 The quality of the food is excellent as is the service and general ambience.
 They have a wine cellar at the castle too and a great selection of wines to enjoy.

 Outside the doors of the castle you can enjoy a romantic walk through the woods and around the castle estate, which has its own herd of fallow deer.
 The countryside is gorgeous and the views from the castle and the grounds are really quite inspiring, whatever the weather.

 The village of Colmberg is, as mentioned above, on Germany and Bavaria’s famous Romantic Road & Castle Road tourist trails.

 This is mainly of course due to the presence of the castle, your hotel, though, which rises fairytale-like above the village and finds itself much photographed by passing travellers.
 Colmberg itself though is a lovely little place despite being, almost literally, overshadowed by the castle.